Dow Chemical to take charge of up to $1.1 billion

-(Reuters) - Dow Chemical Co DOW.N will take a fourth-quarter charge of up to $1.1 billion related to last week’s announcement it will close 20 plants, write down the value of its lithium ion battery business and lay off thousands of workers.
+(Reuters) - Dow Chemical Co DOW.N will take a fourth-quarter charge of as much as $1.1 billion related to last week’s announcement that it will close 20 plants, write down the value of its lithium ion battery business and lay off thousands of workers.

 Dow, the largest U.S. chemical maker, said the restructuring program - its second of 2012 - was necessary because of dropping demand for its plastics and other products.

 Dow will record a charge of $900 million to $1.1 billion for the layoffs, plant closures, as well as a write-down of Dow-Kokam LLC, Dow’s lithium ion battery joint venture with TK Advanced Battery LLC.
-The disclosure came as part of a filing with the U.S. Securities and Exchange Commission on Tuesday.
+The disclosure came as part of a filing with the U.S. Securities and Exchange Commission.

 Before the filing, analysts had expected Dow to post a fourth-quarter net profit of about $429.3 million, according to Thomson Reuters I/B/E/S.